Updated February 19, 2016

 If you don’t want to rent a box, you might also be able to use the mailing address of a brick and mortar business you own or are associated with.
 If you’re going to go that route though, I recommend you consult a lawyer to see whether or not you can do so without violating the CAN-SPAM Act.

 I’ve seen a surprising number of people suggest using a fake address (“Oh, I just made one up because no way was I going to put my home address in there!”).
 Don’t do it!
-This is a direct violation of the CAN-SPAM Act and could cost you dearly,
+This is a direct violation of the CAN-SPAM Act and could cost you dearly.
+Note paragraph 3:

 Did you catch that?
 Each.
 Separate.
 Email.
-Up to $16,000 in penalties.
-In other words, got 100 people on your list?
+Up to $40,654 in penalties.
+Got 100 people on your list?
 Sent them all just one email?
-You’re looking at a potential fine of $1.6 million.
+You’re looking at a potential fine of millions.
 Ouch!

 - If you hope to make money online, here are several more tips I recommend before getting started.